schrockn/graphscale/docs/introduction.rst

 What is Graphscale?
 -------------------

-Graphscale is a Python framework for easily creating scaleable GraphQL servers.
+Graphscale is a Python framework for easily creating scalable GraphQL servers.
 This guide assumes a deep familiarity with GraphQL and the concepts behind it.
 For more information please see the `GraphQL Website <http://www.graphql.org/>`_

 It is a vertically integrated stack comprised of three layers of software: